Boutonniere Loop Stem Keeper – How To Do It Yourself

 Tie a knot and wrap it around in the same manner, in the opposite direction.

 Tie another knot once you have reached the other side.
-Usually, your boutonniere loop is almost done by now.
+Your boutonniere loop is almost done by now.

 Based on the thickness of your loop and thread, determine if yours is sturdy enough to hold a flower.
-I realized that I wanted it to be a little thicker, and if this is also your conclusion, repeat the steps of tying a knot and looping the thread until you reach the desired thickness.
+I realized that I wanted it to be a little thicker.
+If this is also your assessment, repeat the steps of tying a knot and looping the thread until you reach the desired thickness.

 Once more, insert the needle in between the layers and resurface somewhere about half an inch away.